From Chinatown Pretty To Nora From Queens, Chinese Grandmas Are 2020's Fashion Icons

 Advertisement

 Chinatown Pretty features over 100 photographs of seniors in their own self-expressive — and very Instagrammable — outfits, accompanied by moving interviews.
-For instance, C.P, spotted on Manhattan’s Canal Street, skillfully wears three layers of floral button-downs while accessorizing with a purple bucket hat and a cross-body protected bag from the rain with an artfully rigged “Thank You for Shopping Here!” plastic bag, Poppy Lissiman- or Demna Gvasalia for Balenciaga-style.
+For instance, C.P, spotted on Manhattan’s Canal Street, skillfully wears three layers of floral button-downs while accessorising with a purple bucket hat and a cross-body protected bag from the rain with an artfully-rigged “Thank You for Shopping Here!” plastic bag, Poppy Lissiman- or Demna Gvasalia for Balenciaga-style.

 “We came up with [the term ‘Chinatown pretty’] to describe this eclectic patchwork of different patterns, textures, colours, eras, handmade, gifted, new, all in one outfit,” says Lo, also on Zoom.
 “Along with some very important value-driven accessories, like rain protection, sunglasses, gloves, and lots of these very utilitarian details.”